-Similarly, in a letter dated 20 April 2018 issued by IHK, it was inter alia noted by IHK that:

-'Trafalgar International GmbH is a German limited company headquartered in Frankfurt am Main.
-The company currently holds a licence under 34d para.
-1 German Trade Law (German: Gewerbeordnung, GewO) (insurance intermediation).
+Similarly, in a letter dated 20 April 2018 issued by IHK it was inter alia noted by IHK that 'Trafalgar International GmbH is a German limited company headquartered in Frankfurt am Main.
+The company currently holds a licence under 34d para.1 German Trade Law (German: Gewerbeordnung, GewO) (insurance intermediation).
 The German licence as an insurance intermediary cannot be extended to another legal personality and it does not authorize the licence holder to regulate other insurance or financial investment intermediaries.'
-45

 MPM's statement that CWM 'was operating under Trafalgar International GmbH licenses' has not been backed up by any evidence during the proceedings of this case and has actually been contradicted by communications issued by IHK as indicated above.

-It is accordingly clear that no comfort can either be taken from the authorisation/s held by Trafalgar.
+It is accordingly clear that no comfort can be taken from the authorisation/s held by Trafalgar.

-Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced or emerged during the proceedings of this case.
+Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced by the service provider to substantiate its defence on this matter, or emerged during the proceedings of this case.

-In the absence of such, the mere explanations provided by MPM regarding the regulatory status of CWM, including that CWM 'was authorised to trade

-&lt;sup>44 Email from IHK dated 19 April 2018 - A fol.
-166/167 of Case Number 068/2018 decided today in Spain and in France by Trafalgar International GmbH', are rather vague, inappropriate and do not provide sufficient comfort of an adequate regulatory status for CWM to undertake the investment advisory activities provided to the Complainant.
+In the absence of such evidence, the mere explanations provided by MPM regarding the regulatory status of CWM, including that CWM 'was authorised to trade in Spain and in France by Trafalgar International GmbH', are rather vague, inappropriate and do not provide sufficient comfort of an adequate regulatory status for CWM to undertake the investment advisory activities provided to the Complainant.